What is projection welding and how does it work?

 7. Cooling the electrodes

-Cooling the electrodes is important to prevent overheating and extend the service life of the electrodes.
-Effective cooling ensures that the electrodes retain their shape and function and guarantee consistent welded joints.
+Cooling the electrodes is important to prevent overheating and extend their service life.
+Effective cooling ensures that the electrodes retain their shape and function, guaranteeing consistent welded joints.

 8. Contact pressure of the workpieces